 I urge you to be careful around the burro’s and keep an eye on little ones.
 As cute as they are, the burros are wild and can get a bit aggressive during feeding frenzy’s.
 They can and will bite or kick from time to time.

 A 6th reason?
 That’s right folks, a BONUS reason to visit this amazing state park.
 6 for the price of 5!

 That would be the rest of the wildlife.
 This park is just chock full of opportunities to view elk, deer (whitetail AND muleys), pronghorns, mountain goats, bighorn sheep, and if you are REALLY patient, maybe a cougar.

 Any place that has this much diversity, you just have to visit!
 For you bird people, there are about 400 species in the areas including all types of raptors, jays, and woodpeckers.
 For you fly fishermen, there are trout in all of the lakes and rivers in the area.
 It is a fly fishing paradise.

 Some Quick Tips

-We like to get up early to get into parks, because not only are they less crowded, the animals are more active and the views are magnificent.
-We always bring lunch with us and find a picturesque spot to sit and let the kids run around.
+Try to get up early to get into parks, because not only are they less crowded, the animals are more active and the views are magnificent.
+You can bring a lunch along and find a picturesque spot to stop and have a picnic.

 Have you been to Custer State Park?
 What was YOUR favorite part?